Home

 1st Timothy 4:1-2

 A seared conscience is one where there is no longer any "fear of God" that would inherently keep them reverent and abiding faithfully by God's laws.
-As they are seduced of the devil to doctrines that are foreign to the Bible, it is evidence that they have departed from the faith, and are in spiritual harlotry.
-As adversaries, they have disdain for all those who say that these actions of theirs are unbiblical.
-They hate hearing that and they want the servants of God silenced.
-It is the lot of every "true" Christian to be accused of falsehood, of failing to follow traditions, and of errant teachings.
-What makes the true prophets of God different from any false prophets (who are accused of falsehood also) is that every (Bar none) false prophet ignores certain scriptures, takes others out of context, or wrests/twists them in order to continue to hold onto their false teachings or traditions.
+As they are seduced of the devil to doctrines that are foreign to the Bible, it is evidence that they have departed from the faith and are in spiritual harlotry.
+As adversaries of the Word, they have disdain for all those who say that these actions of theirs are unbiblical.
+They despise hearing the truth and they want the servants of God silenced.
+It is the lot of every "true" Christian to be accused of legalism and falsehood, of failing to follow traditions, and of errant teachings.
+What makes the true prophets of God different from any false prophets (who are accused of falsehood also) is that "every" false prophet ignores certain scriptures, takes others out of context, or wrests/twists them in order to continue to hold onto their false teachings or traditions.
 By contrast, the true believer is prescribed by his willingness to deal with the scriptures honorably, and to have his authority founded solidly upon the word of God.
-He is faithful to the "whole Bible" and not just parts of it.
-Without this defensible foundation, we don't have the true gospel.
-But with the firm foundation, whenever someone accuses true Christians of falsehood, they can quote scripture which says (not implies, not assumes, and not privately interpreted to mean) what they have "testified" that it says.
-That is why the true Church is called the "Two Witnesses" in Revelation.
-Because by the law, truth is established by two or three witnesses (Deuteronomy 19:15).
-And the false witnesses with the spirit of antichrist, hate the truth.
-But as they couldn't withstand against Christ's words when they testified against Him (Mark 14:57-59), so they cannot dispute or resist the words of Christ's Church.
+Therefore, any speaking evil of your witness is to their shame.

 Luke 21:12-15